DPDK/dpdk/doc/guides/bbdevs/vrb1.rst

 --------------

-When the device first powers up, its PCI Physical Functions (PF) can be listed through these commands for VRB1:
+When the device first powers up, its PCI Physical Functions (PF) can be listed through these commands for Intel vRAN Boost v1:

 .. code-block:: console